Aiden-J-Evans/MARTA-2.0/README.md

 5. ensure you have navigated to MARTA-2.0 for your cwd
 6. ensure you have git installed

+### Environment

+Credit to [@makeinufilm]https://medium.com/@makeinufilm for the super helpful [tutorial]https://medium.com/@makeinufilm/notes-on-how-to-set-up-the-momask-environment-and-how-to-use-blenderaddon-6563f1abdbfa partly used here

-## run the following commands in powershell
+> Run the following commands in powershell
 ```
 git clone https://github.com/EricGuo5513/momask-codes.git
 ```